 You can now stream your music from a range of devices – phone, laptop, NAS drive – to multiple speakers around the home using your home wireless connection.
-There are plenty of manufacturers offering this multi-room experience, but US company Sonos continues to be one of the leading players with its long-established and well-developed multi-room system.
+There are plenty of manufacturers offering this multi-room experience, but Sonos continues to be one of the leading players with its long-established and well-developed multi-room family of products, from wireless speakers to soundbars, amplifiers to portable Bluetooth speakers.

-Here, we'll guide you through everything about Sonos and the way it works – and help you set up your own Sonos multi-room system.
+Here, we'll guide you through everything you need to know about Sonos, and help you set up your own Sonos multi-room system.

 What is Sonos?
 How does it work?

-Based in California, Sonos was founded in 2002 with one simple aim: to transform your home sound system for the digital age.
+Sonos was founded in 2002 with one simple aim: to transform your home sound system for the digital age.
 Its products and software are designed to fill every room of your home with music, and the flexibility and functionality of its products has made the company a household name.
-No wonder everyone from Amazon to Audio Pro, and Bose to Google have since got in on the act...
+No wonder the likes of Amazon, Audio Pro, Bose, Denon, Google and LG have since got in on the act.

-The Sonos wireless sound system originally worked by connecting one single speaker to your home network, then adding more Sonos units (up to a maximum of 32, dotted around the house) into the mix, using a dedicated secure wireless mesh network known as Sonosnet.
-Now, should you prefer, you can simply connect any number of Sonos products to your home wireless system.
+The Sonos wireless sound system originally worked by connecting one single speaker to your home network, then adding more Sonos units (up to a maximum of 32) into the mix, using a dedicated secure wireless mesh network known as Sonosnet.
+Now, should you prefer, you can simply connect any number of Sonos products to your home wireless system - there's no longer a need for one device to be connected to your router.

 But that Sonosnet network was certainly integral to the way Sonos's multi-room speakers operated initially, sitting one step removed from your home network.
 That meant a stronger, more robust signal, that wasn't prone to dropouts when streaming music.
 The choice is yours now.